Insights

 Tax treaties usually solve issues of dual residence.
 If you cannot determine your tax residence, it is ideal to consult with a tax advisor.

-On the one hand, you may apply for the Tax Residency Certificate and the Maltese tax authorities will issue it yearly.
-You have to be physically present in Malta for the issuance of this certificate and provide the following documents:
+On the one hand, you may apply for the Malta Tax Residency Certificate and the Maltese tax authorities will issue it yearly.
+Fundamentally, you have to be physically present in Malta for the issuance of this certificate and provide the following documents:

 • Proof of Utility Bills (water and electricity);